frank-ang/filecoin-data-onboarding-tools/README.md

 1. Configure

+On a workstation terminal (tested on MacOS), in the repo root, create a ```config.mk.gitignore``` file based on the template.
+Configure to suit your AWS cloud environment.
 ```
 cp config.mk config.mk.gitignore
 ```
-Edit the file to suit your AWS cloud environment.

 2. Create an appliance on AWS.